-This is a combination of Move All Bars and Move Staves, plus automatic calculation of the number of bars across the page - the function tries to optimize the number of bars across the spage for each staff (with the maximum number of bars as set in the dialog).
+This is a combination of Move All Bars and Move Staves, plus automatic calculation of the number of bars across the page.

+When you select this function, you will be asked to specify the maximum number of bars across the page.

-The Bars and Staves operation can also be performed by clicking on the Auto Layout button on the extended toolbar.
+• The Bars and Staves operation can also be performed by clicking on the Auto Layout button on the extended toolbar.